Sunk Cost Fallacy: Throwing good money after bad

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.

 The sunk cost fallacy is one of many examples of cognitive biases.
 Cognitive biases are systematic errors in the way humans think.
 They show how we sometimes make choices that are far from logical or rational.
-It is the seemingly random beauty of behaviour from a psychological perspective.
+It is the seemingly random beauty of behavior from a psychological perspective.
 If you share an interest in these tendencies with me, be sure to check out our articles about the barnum effect, the dunning-kruger effect and which cognitive biases restrict professional judgement.

 On the origin of sunk cost fallacy